-The skin is the largest organ in mammals, consisting of predominantly of an external stratified, non-vascularized, epithelium (epidermis), underlying connective tissue (dermis), and the subcutaneous adipose tissue called the hypodermis, skin can regulate the local and global homeostasis by sensing the environment [1-2]. however, prolonged exposure to ultraviolet (UV) irradiation causes photoaging, which is clinically characterized by dryness, deep wrinkling, laxity, and pigmentation [3,4].
+The skin is the largest organ in mammals, consisting of predominantly of an external stratified, non-vascularized, epithelium (epidermis); the underlying connective tissue (dermis); and the subcutaneous adipose tissue called the hypodermis.
+The skin can regulate the local and global homeostasis by sensing the environment [1-2].
+However, prolonged exposure to ultraviolet (UV) irradiation causes photoaging, which is clinically characterized by dryness, deep wrinkling, laxity, and pigmentation [3,4].

-A recent study showed that exposure of the skin to UV radiation induced reactive oxygen species (ROS) generation, accompanied by the expression of genes and proteins, leading to photodamage and photo-carcinogenesis [5].
+A recent study showed that exposure of the skin to UV radiation induces reactive oxygen species (ROS) generation, accompanied by the expression of genes and proteins, leading to photodamage and photo-carcinogenesis [5].
 ROS also cause degradation of dermal collagen and elastic fibers [6].

-It is known that oxidative stress, initiated by ROS, as well as DNA damage are induced in skin cells by UV radiation, which eventually leads to premature skin photoaging.
+It is known that oxidative stress, initiated by ROS, as well as DNA damage is induced in skin cells by UV radiation; these damages eventually leads to premature skin photoaging.
 In addition.
 The results are fine wrinkles due to diminished or defective synthesis of collagen and elastin in the dermis [4,7].

-Astaxanthin, which naturally exists in seafood such as shrimp and salmon, and additionally in Haematococcus pluvialis (H. pluvialis), and is a red-colored pigment that is affiliated to the xanthophyll subclass of carotenoids and can scavenge ROS [8].
-Astaxanthins are characterized by a great variety of advantageous biological activities, promoting favorable outcomes.
-These include protection against UV-induced cell damage, chronic inflammatory diseases, and the promotion of immunomodulatory activities, alleviation of metabolic syndrome, cardioprotective effects, antidiabetic activity, inhibition of neuronal damage, anti-aging in skin, and anticancer activity, as well as the suppression of cell membrane peroxidation [5,9].
-Astaxanthin has been demonstrated to accelerate skin health by direct and downstream consequences at different steps of the oxidative stress cascade in skin [10].
-In addition, several clinical studies have reported on the effects of astaxanthin on photoaging in skin [11-12].
-Astaxanthin supplementation has significant anti-aging and functional improvements of the skin in healthy women [13].
-It has also been reported that astaxanthin supplementation improves crow's feet wrinkle, elasticity and transepidermal water loss in the skin of healthy women [14].
-Thus, astaxanthin has profound utility.
-However, the effect of astaxanthin on capillaries in the skin has rarely been reported.
-Therefore, the aim of the present study was to investigate whether astaxanthin could prevent UV-induced epidermal thickening, ROS generation, and reduce capillary regression in the skin of HR-1 hairless mice.
+Astaxanthin (AST), which naturally exists in seafood such as shrimp and salmon, and as well as in Haematococcus pluvialis (H. pluvialis), and is a red-colored pigment that is affiliated to the xanthophyll subclass of carotenoids and that can scavenge ROS [8].
+ASTs are characterized by a great variety of advantageous biological activities, promoting favorable outcomes.
+These include protection against UV-induced cell damage, and chronic inflammatory diseases, and the promotion of immunomodulatory activities, alleviation of metabolic syndrome, cardioprotective effects, antidiabetic activity, inhibition of neuronal damage, anti-aging effects on the skin, and anticancer activity, as well as the suppression of cell membrane peroxidation [5,9].
+AST has been demonstrated to accelerate skin health by direct and downstream consequences at different steps of the oxidative stress cascade in skin [10].
+In addition, several clinical studies have reported on the effects of astaxanthin on photoaging in the skin [11-12].
+AST supplementation has significant anti-aging and functional improvements of the skin in healthy women [13].
+It has also been reported astaxanthin supplementation improves crow's feet wrinkle, elasticity and transepidermal water loss in the skin of healthy women.[14].
+Thus, AST has profound utility.
+However, the effect of AST on capillaries in the skin has rarely been reported.
+Therefore, the aim of the present study was to investigate whether AST could prevent UV-induced epidermal thickening, ROS generation, and reduce capillary regression in the skin of HR-1 hairless mice.